dpoves/Linux-CLI-intro/Linux-CLI-intro.md

 The licence must apply to anybody who receives the program without needing a separate agreement.

 8. **Licence must not be specific to a product**
-The licence must not require that the program be used or distributed as part of a larger program—that is, you may extract a single program from a larger collection and redistribute it alone.
+The licence must not require that the program be used or distributed as part of a larger program — that is, you may extract a single program from a larger collection and redistribute it alone.

 9. **Licence must not restrict other software** The licence must not impose restrictions on other software that’s distributed along with the licenced software.